Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-We also acquired 607 additional observations in the Cousins $R$ band with the TSU Celestron 14-inch (C14) Automated Imaging Telescope (AIT) covering the eight observing seasons 2013 to 2017 and 2020 to 2024.
-The AIT uses an SBIG STL-1001E CCD camera with a Kodak KAF-1001E detector and gives a 21 x 21 arcmin field of view.
-Each nightly observation consisted of 4–10 consecutive exposures centered on GJ~436.
-The individual nightly frames were co-added and reduced to differential magnitudes as GJ~436 minus the mean brightness of four constant comparison stars in the same field of view.
-Each nightly observation has been corrected for bias, ﬂat-ﬁelding, pier-side offset, and differential atmospheric extinction.\\
+We also acquired 607 additional observations in the Cousins $R$ band with the TSU Celestron 14-inch Automated Imaging Telescope (hereafter C14 AIT) covering eight observing seasons: 2013 to 2017 and 2020 to 2024.
+The C14 AIT uses an SBIG STL-1001E Charge-Coupled Device (CCD) camera with a Kodak KAF-1001E detector, with a field of view of 21 $\times$ 21 arcmin.
+Each nightly observation consisted of 4 to 10 consecutive exposures centered on GJ~436.
+The individual nightly frames were co-added and reduced to differential magnitudes, calculated as GJ~436 minus the mean brightness of four constant comparison stars in the same field of view.
+Each nightly observation was corrected for bias, ﬂat-ﬁelding, pier-side offset, and differential atmospheric extinction.\\

-The observations are plotted in Fig. \ref{Fig:C14-Greg}.
-The mean of the 8 seasons is represented by the dashed line in the plot.
-The first four observing seasons overlap with the T12 observations while the last four seasons extend our observations by several years.
-The C14 observations show the same low-amplitude nightly and yearly brightness variations as seen in the T12 data.\\
+The C14 AIT observations are plotted in Fig. \ref{Fig:C14-Greg}.
+The first four observing seasons overlap with the T12 APT observations.
+The C14 AIT observations show the same low-amplitude nightly and yearly brightness variations as seen in the T12 APT data.\\